zenOSmosis/phantom-core/README.md

     - Wraps PhantomState and PhantomCollection with the ability to instantiate and manage services
     - PhantomServiceCore instances act as singletons within a PhantomServiceManager context, instead of a global context
     - Currently being prototyped for usage with [ReShell](https://reshell.org) desktop prototype

+## Additional Information

+Any reasonable attempt to try to explain this thing will surely develop over time, and such conclusions theoretically will eventually work their way back into the README.

+Example API usage and other documentation will follow.

+TODO: Include sections for testing [SauceLabs / airtap], development, etc.)

 ## Changelog